 Actuarial work can be diverse and ranges from highly technical roles developing complex financial products in investment banks or pensions and insurance companies to consultancy roles for those seeking a client-facing career.

 Actuaries need to apply their mathematical, economic and statistical awareness to real situations in the financial world and be able to communicate the difficult topics to non-specialists.
-Strong communication skills are becoming an increasingly important part of the actuarial profession, and it is essential that actuaries are able to discuss complex topics in a simple way to assist their clients effectively.
+Strong communication skills are an essential part of the work, and it is essential that actuaries are able to discuss complex topics in a simple way to assist their clients effectively.

-Actuarial trainees may begin work as trainee pensions consultants or risk analysts while at the same time studying for professional exams.
-Senior actuaries can be found in consulting firms as partners, in large banks as chief risk officers or in board-level positions in insurance companies and other financial services organisations.
+Actuarial trainees may begin work as trainee pension consultants or risk analysts while at the same time studying for professional exams.
+Senior actuaries can be found in consulting firms as partners, in large banks as chief risk officers or in board-level positions in insurance companies and other financial services organisations

 Actuaries apply financial and statistical theories to assess the likelihood of a particular event occurring and the possible financial costs.